battisti456/text-based-discord-game-bot/readme.md

 So be warned.

 To begin using it:
--install all nessasary python libraries
+- install all nessasary python libraries
-    -'fogleman_TWL06_scrabble' is not an available library, but is merely the twl.py file from "https://github.com/fogleman/TWL06" by Michael fogleman
+    - 'fogleman_TWL06_scrabble' is not an available library, but is merely the twl.py file from "https://github.com/fogleman/TWL06" by Michael fogleman
--download missing data resources
+- download missing data resources
-    -I have excluded 'data/lichess_db_puzzle.csv' from this repository as it is rather large.
+    - I have excluded 'data/lichess_db_puzzle.csv' from this repository as it is rather large.
 I found it at "https://database.lichess.org/#puzzles".
 It could, in theory, be replaced by any csv with chess puzzles.
 The format is "PuzzleId,FEN,Moves,Rating,RatingDeviation,Popularity,NbPlays,Themes,GameUrl,OpeningTags", and I don't use all of these values.
 I only use FEN, Moves, Rating, and Popularity.
 Moves are seperated by spaces, and the first move is the opponents move.
 - create your "gamebotconfig.json" file like so:

 '''json
 {
     "token" : "<your discord bot's api token here>",